yandex-research/rtdl/README.md

 ---

-To receive notifications about our new papers, packages and projects on tabular deep learning, press "Watch -> Custom -> Releases".
+To receive notifications about our new papers, packages and projects on tabular deep learning, in the GitHub interface, press "Watch -> Custom -> Releases".

 Feel free to report [issues](https://github.com/Yura52/rtdl/issues) and post [questions/feedback/ideas](https://github.com/Yura52/rtdl/discussions).